xlashmar/table_chart/README.md

 Table to Chart
 ==============

-Convert a table of data to a chart with Morris.js
+Convert a table of data to a chart be used with a charting library

+### Current supported libraries
+ Morris.js
+ Chartist

 Installation
 ------------

 There are three external libraries required.
 The libraries should be placed in your "libraries" directory.
-See the example make file for more information.

 Make sure to enable the display extender attributes in views.